-AUBURN, Ala. – The Compassus program serving Auburn and the surrounding areas is proud to recognize Janice Davis during National Volunteer Week April 23-29 for providing companionship, support and dignity to hospice patients and their loved ones until her passing earlier this year.
-Davis, who had served as a volunteer for eight years, was one of the program’s longest standing volunteers.
+AUBURN, Mass. – The Compassus program serving Auburn and the surrounding areas is proud to recognize Carmen Tomlinson and all hospice volunteers during National Volunteer Week April 15-21 for providing companionship, support and dignity to hospice patients and their loved ones.

-“We are proud to recognize and remember Janice Davis for her efforts to honor life and offer hope to individuals facing life-limiting illnesses by supporting them with compassion, integrity and excellence,” said Patty Baggett, executive director for Compassus – Auburn.
+“We are proud to recognize Carmen for her efforts to honor life and offer hope to individuals facing life-limiting illnesses by supporting them with compassion, integrity and excellence,” said Michelle Heron, executive director for Compassus – Auburn.
 “Volunteers like Carmen are fundamental to the Compassus mission of delivering the highest quality care.
 These caring individuals extend the reach of hospice employees, creating the opportunity to do more for more patients and their families.”

 For more information about National Volunteer Week, visit pointsoflight.org/signature-events/national-volunteer-week.